 Owen has led the Midshipmen to six NCAA Regional appearances, including their 2012 NCAA Championship berth at the U-M Golf Course in Ann Arbor, Mich.
 In the spring of 1998, he guided the Mids to a fifth-place finish at the Eastern Championship and their first NCAA Regional appearance.
 Anchored by one of the most successful golfers in the program’s history in All-American Aaron Wright, Navy finished 19th at the East Regional held at Melrose Golf Course in Hilton Head, South Carolina.

 Just three years after Wright’s graduation from the Academy, Owen landed a recruit who would go on to be one of the top young amateur players in the country and lead the Mids to a pair of NCAA Regional appearances.
 Billy Hurley, a member of the 2005 Walker Cup team, came to the Academy during the 2000-01 academic year and quickly made a name for himself.
 But it wasn’t until the summer of 2003 that he gained national attention, where he battled to the No. 2 seed in the U.S. Amateur.
 A four-time All-Patriot League selection and the 2004 Patriot League MVP, Hurley became the first golfer to receive the Academy’s Thompson Trophy Cup, presented to that midshipman who has done the most during the year to promote athletics at the Naval Academy.
 The recipient of the 2004 Byron Nelson Award, he was one of the first two players to be named to the 2004 Palmer Cup and became the first player to represent a service academy in the annual Ryder Cup-style competition.
 In addition, he was voted to serve as captain by his peers.
 Hurley was named an Academic All-American, in addition to being named the Patriot League Male Scholar-Athlete of the year following his senior campaign.
 Hurley earned his tour card for the 2012 PGA Tour by finishing 25th on the 2011 Nationwide Tour money list.
 He won his first PGA Tournament on June 26, 2016, at the Quicken Loans National in Bethesda, Md.

 Seven Navy players have won the Patriot League individual crown since 1997, including Chris House (‘14) who paced the field with his 3-over par, 219 at the Saucon Valley Golf Club in the Lehigh Valley in the spring of 2013.

-Additionally, Navy has had four players earn Patriot League Rookie-of-the-Year accolades in the last nine years.
+Additionally, Navy has had four players earn Patriot League Rookie-of-the-Year accolades in the last 10 years.
 David Hall (‘14) put together a near flawless performance at the 2011 championship which earned him a second-place finish and Patriot League Rookie of the Year recognition.
 Three years ago, August Jonas, the Mids’ 2014-15 team captain, just missed claiming the title placing sixth overall at the conference tournament.